Sports tech in 2025 – What I’m looking forward to

 Mass levels of technical innovation in the sports tech industry feel as if they are slowing down.

-We’ve also seen improvements in wellness sensors and insights, but many of those feel as if they only add ‘meh’ levels of improvement, at least for athletes.
+We’ve also seen improvements in wellness sensors and insights, but many of those feel they only add ‘meh’ levels of improvement, at least for athletes.

-Looking forward to 2025, I don’t see a step change in the pace of progress.
+Looking forward to 2025, I don’t see a step change in progress.
 I expect more usable devices and apps.
-But I also feel confident we will see new tech in microLED screens.
+But I also feel confident we will start to see new tech in microLED screens.

 With that in mind, here are the products I hope and expect to excite me in 2025.